If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘She will.
 I got the highest marks in my classes since you took them.’

 ‘Still trying to beat me.’
 Fleur stuck her nose in the air.
 ‘Nobody beats me, baby sister.
 Not even you.’

-‘I’ll beat you next year in the real exams,’ Gabrielle declared.
+‘I’ll beat you next year in the real exams,’ Gabby declared.

 In some of them, I expect you will.
-Fleur mussed her sister’s hair again.
+Fleur messed her sister’s hair up again.
 You’ve got softer magic than I do.
 If you pick the right sort of enchantment, it ought to be better than mine.

 ‘Let’s go somewhere?’
 Gabby pleaded.
 ‘Your room is boring without all the little things you made.’

 ‘I can make you something if you want?’
 Fleur offered.
 ‘It’s probably best to stay around here so maman knows where you are and doesn’t have to worry about you getting into trouble.’

 ‘I never get into trouble.
 And maman won’t worry about me when I’m with you.’
 She looked up at Fleur, all big blue eyes, white teeth, and silver hair.

 If I didn’t know better, I’d accuse her of using her allure on me.
 She could draw tears from a stone with that look.